 The laboratory serves as the national reference laboratory for pretransfusion testing.
 The laboratory employs biomedical laboratory scientists, geneticists, biochemists and physicians.
 We offer our customers training and education related to blood group testing.
 The laboratory staff can be consulted in any problem situations related to blood transfusion 24/7.

 Most of the testing has been accredited (T119, EN ISO/IEC 17025, EN ISO 15189).
 The tests performed are listed here (in Finnish).

 National Reference Laboratory

-Red cell antibodies are identified using red cell panels that, in addition to featuring the cells in accordance with international antigen requirements, include the rare antigens typical among the Finnish population.
+Red cell antibodies are identified using red cell panels that, in addition to featuring the cells in accordance with international blood group requirements, include the rare blood groups typical among the Finnish population.
 Such cells are not available in commercial red cell panels.
 For the purposes of further testing, we have also several commercial cell panels in use.

 Rare blood groups

 In addition to the ABO characteristics, there are many other blood group factors with varying frequencies.
 A blood group is classified as rare if it occurs in the population approximately less than 1:1,000 people.

 Rare blood groups are revealed in blood group testing of patients and blood donors.
 Individuals with rare blood groups can also be searched for on the basis of ethnic background or genealogy.